lightstep/terraform-provider-lightstep/docs/resources/alert.md

 Optional:

 - `display` (String)
 - `display_type_options` (Block Set, Max: 1) Applicable options vary depending on the display type.
-Please see the Lightstep documentation for a full description. (see [below for nested schema](#nestedblock--composite_alert--alert--query--display_type_options))
+Please see the Lightstep documentation for a full description.
+(See [below for nested schema](#nestedblock--composite_alert--alert--query--display_type_options).)
-- `hidden_queries` (Map of String) An optional map of sub-query names in the query_string to a boolean string to hide/show that query.
-If specified, the map must have an entry for all named sub-queries in the query_string.
+- `hidden_queries` (Map of String) An optional map of sub alert names in the query_string to a boolean string to hide/show that query.
+If specified, the map must have an entry for all named sub alerts in the query_string.
 A value of "true" indicates the query should be hidden.
 Example: `hidden_queries = {  "a" = "true",  "b" = "false" }`.

 <a id="nestedblock--composite_alert--alert--query--display_type_options"></a>
 ### Nested Schema for `composite_alert.alert.query.display_type_options`